cvanh/wiri/backend/README.md

 ## todo
 - [x] create user model
-- [x] create producer model that links to user
+- [x] create company model that links to user
 - [ ] create product model
 - [ ] create review
-- [ ] implement auth for producer
+- [ ] implement auth for company
 - [ ] implement auth for review
-- [ ] add media to producer
+- [ ] add media to company
 - [ ] add media to products
 - [ ] implement $user-can() in be
 - [ ] do security audit of fillible fields